Billotais/TSBK07_project/README.md

 $ make
 ```

 To compile and run the project.

-### Participants:
-- Felix Eklöf felek877@student.liu.se
-- Loïs Bilat loibi806@student.liu.se

-We will make a maze game, in first-person perspective.
-The maze is 2D and based on a grid.

-### Will do

-- Skybox **done**
-- Textured walls and floor and objects **Mostly done, still need to find great textures for score objects and levers, ...**
-- Collission detection camera-walls **done**
-- Simple geometry for objects, like boxes and spheres **done, we can pick score objects, flag, ...**
-- First-person view **done, with walking animation w/ and w/o flag**
-- Light sources **done, one on player, score objects, levers and start/end, updates when objects in the maze change, optimized to only applied to close enough cells**
-- Spotlight source following the player **done**
-- Normal mapping **done for flat surfaces**
-- Import OBJ objects **done**
-- Score objects **done, text indicator included**
-- Dynamic maze (open / close some walls) **done, lever will close opend doors and vice versa**

-#### Do later

-- Maze descibed by a text file, stored as a 2D array. **done**
-- Multi level management **done, with automatic level switching, correct positioning and direction of player on spawn**
-- We can pick the flag and take it with us,has an animation and collision with walls **done**
-- Special graphics for the goal**Gold coin fountain on the start cell when holding the cup, with the coins staying on the floor a bit**
-- UI **done, score, level, objective and interactive button indications shown**.

-### Will most likely do

-- Sound effects **done, just need to find nice sounds**
-- Animation during level switching
+The GCC compiler and OpenGL are needed.
+All other libraries are included in the repository.

-### Might do
+### About

-- Enemies
-- Obstacles (Jump above a hole or fence), traps
-- Drawing optimized **done with a simple calling where we only draw "half" of the maze, depending on where we look, want to try more advanced optimization, draw only the current section using flood algorithm**
-- Random generated maze **work in progress, maze, start, end and door are generated, need lever and scores**
+This is a 3D Maze game, where you have to find the Holy Grail and bring it back.
+Some paths are closed and require you to find a lever to open the door.
+To improve your score, find the chest hidden inside the maze.

+To move, use the **WASD** keys.
+To rotate the camera, use the arrow keys.
+You can activate levers using the **E** key.

-### Textures
+### Sources

 We used the following [website](https://www.textures.com/browse/3d-scans/114548) to get bumped textures.

+Models where found on [Turbosquid](https://www.turbosquid.com/), [cgtrader](https://www.cgtrader.com/free-3d-models) and [Free3D](https://free3d.com/).

+Sound samples where downloaded from [freesound](https://freesound.org/).

+Source code for the maze generator was inspired by [joewing on GitHub](https://github.com/joewing/maze).
+Source code for Bresenham's line drawing algorithm is taken from [Wikipedia](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm)

+The [MicroGlut API](http://www.ragnemalm.se/lightweight/) was used for this project, as well as the following files and libraries, all provided by [Ingemar Ragnemalm](http://computer-graphics.se/TSBK07/) :

+- CallMeAL
+- simplefont
+- GL_utilities
+- loadobj
+- laodTGA
+- VectorUtils3

+### Implemented fonctionalities

+- Skybox
+- Textured walls and floor and objects
+- Collission detection camera-walls
+- Simple geometry for objects, like boxes and spheres, abbility to interract with score objects, flag, ...
+- First-person view
+- Light sources : one on player, score objects, levers and start/end, updates when objects in the maze change, optimized to only applied to close enough cells
+- Spotlight source following the player
+- Normal mapping for flat surfaces (walls, ground)
+- Import OBJ objects
+- Score objects, with UI indicator
+- Dynamic maze (open / close some walls) when using the lever
+- Maze descibed by a text file, stored as a 2D array.
+- Multi level management, with automatic level switching, correct positioning and direction of player on spawn
+- We can pick the flag and take it with us, has an animation and collision with walls
+- Special graphics for the goal: Gold coin fountain on the start cell when holding the cup, with the coins staying on the floor for a while
+- UI : score, level, objective and interactive button indications shown.
+- Sound effects : ambiant and interactions
+- Drawing optimized : done using 2D frustum calling, and custom flood-bassed algorithm
+- Random generated maze : maze, start, end and door are generated, need to implement lever and scores.